Emerging Management Solutions

 - Biosolids used to add to soil as fertilizer when treated to appropriate standards (for example, opens in a new windowLoop Biosolids Seattle, USA which uses microbes and heat for digestion to create a product to use in gardens and forests)

-- Microfiltration, reverse osmosis, and UV (used by opens in a new windowOrange County Water District’s groundwater replenishment system, Los Angeles, USA), read the case study
+- Microfiltration, reverse osmosis, and UV (used by Orange County Water District’s groundwater replenishment system, for drinking water in Los Angeles, USA)

 - Biogas generation through anaerobic digestion and methane capture – often employed by large scale wastewater treatment plants (WWTPs) to recover resources, treat biosolids, and mitigate greenhouse gas emissions

 Lack of sanitation is not the only reason for implementing resource recovery strategies.
-Outdated treatment systems and unremoved nutrients and emerging contaminants are also hazardous to human and ocean health. ref In addition, resources recovered from sewage waste can be valuable, ranging from freshwater to scarce metals.
+Outdated treatment systems and remaining nutrients and emerging contaminants are also hazardous to human and ocean health. ref In addition, resources recovered from sewage waste can be valuable, ranging from freshwater to scarce metals and nutrients (e.g., phosphorus).
 If done well, resource recovery can create value from waste and contribute to entirely closed loop systems by generating electricity, water, and heat energy needed for treatment, as exemplified by the Janicki Omniprocessor (see description below).
 This technology can improve or replace existing inadequate treatment systems.

 Two operations are presented in more detail below, offering examples of container-based and municipal-scale innovations.